Chapter 9:

 School patrol

-Older children or occasionally adults that use swing signs to stop traffic and permit children to cross free of traffic conflict at pedestrian zebra crossings or kea crossings.
+Older children or occasionally adults control the flow of vehicles and pedestrians at pedestrian crossings and kea crossings.
+They use STOP swing signs in both directions to stop vehicles and permit children to cross free of conflict with vehicles.

 School speed zone